 - Arrange international photo salons.

 - Arrange a Nordic Photography Championship, and/or arrange an annual competition between the winning photos in each country’s National Photography Championship.

 - Arrange photo meetings and workshops with, among other things, image discussions and image exchange.

 - Judge each other’s competitions and exhibitions.

-- Strengthen our common influence vis-à-vis international photo-oriented organizations.
+- Strengthen our joint influence towards international photo-oriented organizations.